| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 Chris eyed her suspiciously.
 "What is it?"

-Annie took out the Japanese spitz puppy.
+took out the Japanese spitz puppy.

 Chris looked at the face of the sleeping pup.
 It yawned.